 For projections of energy-related CO2 emissions, we use projections from the World Energy Outlook 2014.
 We adjust the renewable energy capacity based on the Bloomberg New Energy Finance report (Bloomberg New Energy Finance, 2013), and the share of gas and the cap on coal according to the National Action Plan on Climate Change (The People’s Republic of China, 2014).
 For non-CO2 emissions, we use growth rates from US EPA’s anthropogenic GHG emissions projections applied to the historic data, and use growth rates from the IEA’s Energy Technology Perspectives report (IEA, 2010) for CO2 process emissions.
 Later ETPs do not provide country level data.

-To quantify this, we consider two options.
+To quantify emission reductions from the fuel switch, we consider two options.
 The first is to maintain the total primary energy fix as in the current policy scenario of the WEO2014 (we assume that the targets are met by shifting from coal towards gas and renewables).
 The second option is to allow for some flexibility in the total primary energy demand and assume that the coal cap is reached through increasing efficiency additionally to the already expected development of renewable energy and gas.

-When shifting away from coal, it is likely that older combustion facilities are shut down first.
-This changes the efficiency of the combustion of the primary energy and thus the emission factor.
-To reflect this, we use an average of the WEO2014 current policy scenario and the new policy scenario for the calculations.
+When shifting away from coal, it is likely that China will shut down older combustion facilities first.
+This changes the efficiency of the combustion of the primary energy and thus the emissions factor.
+To reflect this, we use an average of the WEO2014 current policy scenario and the new policy scenario for our calculations.

 Bloomberg New Energy Finance (2013).
 The future of China's power sector.
 From centralised and coal powered to distributed and renewable?
 (14 October, 2013).